 - Pre-heat oven to 325F degrees.
 Place oven rack at middle position.
 Butter and flour an 8" cake pan (square or round).
 Set aside.

-- Melt chocolate and butter, using your favorite method (in the microwave or on the stove) and set aside to cool.
+- Melt 2-1 ounce chocolate and 8 Tablespoons butter, using your favorite method (in the microwave or on the stove) and set aside to cool.

-- In a medium bowl, beat the eggs until light and fluffy.
-Add sugar and beat until creamy.
+- In a medium bowl, beat 2 eggs until light and fluffy.
+Add 1 cup sugar and beat until creamy.

 - Add the melted chocolate mixture and mix for about 30 seconds.

-- Whisk baking powder into flour and add to wet ingredients.
+- Whisk 1 teaspoon baking powder into 1 cup flour and add to wet ingredients.
 Stir just until incorporated and batter is all one color.
 Don't over stir.

-- If you're adding nuts, stir those in last.
+- If you're adding ½ cup nuts, stir those in last.
 Pour into 8-inch square or round cake pan.

 - The batter will be quite thick.
 Spread almost to edge of pan with a rubber spatula.

 - Bake 22-25 minutes or until a toothpick comes out with wet crumbs.
 Don't over bake the brownies.

 - If you want to remove the brownies from the pan, cool for 10 minutes, then cover with the wire rack and invert, tapping a bit to release the brownies.
 Then gently cover the brownies with a plate and invert again.
 Cut the brownies into serving size pieces and dust generously with powdered sugar if desired.